Heedeok/airmate/airmate_app/README.md

 # airmate_app

-This project is source code of our aimate_application.
+This project is source code of our aimate_application.(java)

 ## Build